 Find out about meeting Food Act requirements

 Prepare for regular verification inspections

 MPI reviews every approved transitional and containment facility at least once a year.
 This may be through a pre-arranged visit, an unannounced compliance check, or a desktop check (where a site visit isn't required).

-- you have all the correct equipment and it is correctly marked 'MPI use only'
+- you have all the correct equipment and it is correctly marked 'Biosecurity use only'

 - your MPI file is up-to-date.
 It should contain copies of your operating manual, the standard the facility is approved to, and any other relevant documents to confirm compliance with the standard